clawrim/rgtihm/README.md

 - MF-OWHM indexing starts from `xul` and `yul`.

 This difference can cause wells and GHB points to fall outside the active model area.
 Adjusting the indexing will resolve the issue.

+## Acknowledgments

+This project is funded by the U.S. Geological Survey (USGS) Water Resources Research Act 104(b) grant [NM_2023_Cho](https://water.usgs.gov/wrri/grant-details.php?ProjectID=2023NM163B&Type=Annual) through the New Mexico Water Resources Research Institute (NM WRRI) under award GR0007017, as part of USGS Grant/Cooperative Agreement No. G21AP10635, along with an additional internal award from the NM WRRI.